 An increased risk of having a stroke (or other blood clot problem)

 The main complication of AF is an increased risk of having a stroke.
 AF causes turbulent blood flow in the heart chambers.
 This sometimes leads to a small blood clot forming in a heart chamber.

 A clot can travel in the blood vessels until it becomes stuck in a smaller blood vessel in the brain (or sometimes in another part of the body).
 Part of the blood supply to the brain may then be cut off, which causes a stroke.

 The risk of developing a blood clot and having a stroke varies, depending on various factors.
 The level of risk can be calculated by your doctor using a set of specific questions.
 This will help to decide what treatments are required.
 All people except those at the lowest risk will be offered medication to help prevent clots from forming.

 Less common complications of AF include the following:

 - Heart failure - this develops in some cases.
-See separate leaflet called Heart Failure.
+See separate leaflet called Heart Failure for more details.

 - Weakness of the heart muscle (dilated cardiomyopathy).
 The reason why cardiomyopathy develops in some people with AF is not clear.
-See the separate leaflet called Dilated Cardiomyopathy.
+See separate leaflet called Dilated Cardiomyopathy for more details.

-- Chest pains (angina) may get worse if you have angina.
+- Chest pains (angina) may become worse if you have angina.